 Enhancing Employer Investments and Expanding Opportunities for Members

-Federal, state, and private foundation grants have allowed the Training Fund to bring new and innovative training opportunities to members and the broader community of healthcare workers in Washington State.
+Federal, state, and private foundation grants have allowed the Training Fund to bring new and innovative training opportunities to members and the broader community of WA healthcare workers.

-Since the SEIU Healthcare 1199NW Multi-Employer Training and Education Fund opened its doors in 2009, the Fund has received more than $9 million through various federal, state, and foundation grants.
+Since its inception in 2009, the SEIU Healthcare 1199NW Multi-Employer Training and Education Fund has received more than $15 million through various federal, state, and foundation grants.
 The Training Fund seeks additional funding in order to help contributing employers leverage their training investment and expand opportunities for members with access to Training Fund benefits.

-Funding from the federal Closing the Skills Gap Grant funds registered apprenticeship enrollment, thus helping the Training Fund establish new apprenticeship programs, built its training infrastructure and network necessary to deploy these programs, and promote apprenticeship participation.
+Through support from the Healthcare Career Advancement Program (H-CAP) – a DOL industry intermediary – funding from the federal Closing the Skills Gap Grant funds registered apprenticeship enrollment.
+These funds support the Training Fund establish new apprenticeship programs and build the training infrastructure necessary to deploy these programs and promote apprenticeship participation.

 HEET (Hospital Employee Education and Training) projects are Washington State’s strategic investment in healthcare workforce training.
 The HEET grant work has catalyzed new collaborative relationships between labor, employer, education, and others to make innovative education progress for incumbent workers, while responding to demands throughout the healthcare industry.